Chart Color Schemes

 Kew displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-In Kew, as per the latest Census, 50.5% of dwellings were houses, with the remaining 49.5% being semi-detached homes, apartments, and other types.
-This differs slightly from Melbourne's metropolitan area, which had 55.5% houses and 44.5% other dwellings.
-Home ownership in Kew stood at 40.7%, similar to the Melbourne metro average, with mortgaged dwellings at 29.8% and rented ones at 29.5%.
-The median monthly mortgage repayment in Kew was $3,000, aligning with the Melbourne metro average, while the median weekly rent was $476, compared to Melbourne's $3,000 and $451 respectively.
+In Kew, as per the latest Census evaluation, 50.5% of dwellings were houses while 49.5% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
+This contrasts with Melbourne metropolitan area's figures of 55.5% houses and 44.5% other dwellings.
+Home ownership in Kew stood at 40.7%, closely matching the Melbourne metro average, with mortgaged properties accounting for 29.8% and rented ones for 29.5%.
+The median monthly mortgage repayment in Kew was $3,000, aligning with the Melbourne metro average, while the median weekly rent was $476 compared to Melbourne metro's $3,000 and $451 respectively.
 Nationally, Kew's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing